chabanova-ekaterina/chabanova-ekaterina.github.io/README.md

 # chabanova-ekaterina.github.io
-<h1 align="center">Here is my first full-fledged independent work, which demonstrates my skills and abilities in practice</h1>
+<h1 align="center">Here is my full-fledged independent work, which demonstrates my skills and abilities in practice</h1>
 <h3 align="center">This project is written with the following tools</h3>

 <div align="center">